Happyr/service-mocking/README.md

 ## Configure services

 You need to tell the bundle what services you want to mock.
-That could be done with the service tag `happyr_service_mock` or by defining a list of service ids:
+That could be done with the "`happyr_service_mock`" service tag or by defining a list of service ids:

 ```yaml
 # config/packages/test/happyr_service_mocking.yaml